kdberends/dotter/README.rst

 The dottertools are distributed as a Python package.

 **UNDER DEVELOPMENT**
 This package is currently under active development and has very little in the way of testing.
 You may well have problems running it.
+Use at your own risk.

 Getting started
 ===========

-The easiest way to get started is to try out the interactive notebooks!
+The easiest way to get started is to try out the interactive notebooks on binder.

-To learn more about Dotter, see our `documentation <https://github.com/kdberends/dotter/wiki>`__
+You can also visit our documentation.

 Installation
 ===========

-The current development branch of dotter can be installed from GitHub, also using ``pip``:
+The current development branch of dotter can be installed from GitHub using ``pip``:

 ::